 You are here:

 Bostwick, D., H. Burke, S. Y. Euling, B. R. Sonawane, D. Djakiew, S. Ho, J. Landolph, H. Morrison, T. Shifflett, D. Waters, AND B. Timms.
-HUMAN PROSTATE CANCER RISK FACTORS.
+Human Prostate Cancer Risk Factors.
 Cancer.
 John Wiley & Sons Incorporated, New York, NY, 101:2371-2490, (2004).

 The review is divided into four sections, including (1) epidemiology (endogenous factors, family history, hormones, race, aging and oxidative stress) and exngenous factors (diet, environmental agents, occupation and other factors, including lifestyle factors); (2) animal and cell culture models for prediction of human risk (rodent models, transgenic models, mouse reconstitution models, SCID mouse, canine models, xenograft models, and cell culture models); (3) biomarkers in prostate cancer, most of which have been tested only as predictive factors for patient outcome after treatment rather than as risk factors; and (4) genotoxic and non genotoxic mechanisms for carcinogenesis.
-We conclude the most of the data reagarding risk relies, of necessity, on epidemiologic studies, but animal and cell culture models offer promise in confirming some improtant findings.
+We conclude the most of the data regarding risk relies, of necessity, on epidemiologic studies, but animal and cell culture models offer promise in confirming some important findings.
 Our understanding of biomakers of disease and risk factors is limited.
 An understanding of the risk factors for prostate cancer has practical importance for public health research and policy, genetic and nutritional education and chemopreventive, and prevention strategies.